 Table 12 is arranged in three blocks.
-Block I includes studies A to D, which recorded 1st person as the initial pronoun.
-Block II consists of rows E, F and G and includes the studies that recorded 3rd person as the initial pronoun.
-Finally, rows H, I and J constitute Block III.
-This block includes the studies that began at a point where more than one pronoun was already acquired; thus, it isn't clear which pronoun emerged first.
-Note, however, that in all the Block III studies, the children always had both 1st singular and 3rd neuter from the initial session.
+The first block includes studies A to D, which recorded 1st person as the initial pronoun.
+The second block, rows E, F, and G, includes the studies that recorded 3rd person as the initial pronoun.
+Rows H, I, and J constitute the third block, which includes the studies that began at a point where more than one pronoun was already acquired; thus, it is not clear which pronoun emerged first.
+Note, however, that in all studies in block 3, the children always had both 1st singular and 3rd singular neuter from the initial session.

-A comparison of the observations reported in the different studies listed in table 12 reveals significant variability across children in the order of emergence of specific personal pronouns.
-Note that out of the ten studies considered, no two report the same order of acquisition.
-However, there are some discernible patterns in both the uniformity and the variation observed, which are summarized in 19.
+A comparison of the observations reported in the different studies reveals significant variability across children in the order of emergence of specific personal pronouns.
+Of the ten studies considered, no two report the same order of acquisition.
+But there are some discernible patterns in both the uniformity and the variation observed; these are summarized in 20.

-(19) a. uniformity : (i) initially 1st person singular or 3rd singular
+(20) a.
+UNIFORMITY (i) initially 1st person singular or 3rd singular neuter/inani-

-neuter/inanimate

-(ii) 2nd person after 1st person
+- (ii) 2nd person after 1st person

-(iii) singular before plural
+- (iii) singular before plural

-b. variability : (i) 2nd person relative to 3rd person (animate)
+- b.
+VARIABILITY (i) 2nd person relative to 3rd person (animate)

 (ii) 2nd person relative to plurals

-These patterns, particularly those in 19a, strongly suggest that there are default interpretations for each of the organizing nodes in the geometry.
+These patterns, particularly those in 20a, strongly suggest that there are default interpretations for each of the organizing nodes in the geometry.
 The consistency in the initial pronoun as either 1st singular or 3rd singular inanimate conforms to the generalization that defaults are acquired first.
 Overall, the acquisition data indicates that the defaults are the following:

-- (20) Proposed UG-supplied Defaults - a.
-Speaker for Participant therefore '1st person' acquired early - b.
-Minimal for Individuation therefore 'singular' acquired early - c.
-Inanimate for Class therefore 'neuter/inanimate' acquired early
+- (21) Proposed UG-supplied defaults - a.
+Speaker for Participant-therefore '1st person' acquired early - b.
+Minimal for Individuation-therefore 'singular' acquired early - c.
+Inanimate for Class-therefore 'neuter/inanimate' acquired early

 A Speaker default at the Participant node is consistent with the early acquisition of 1st person; likewise, a Minimal default at the Individuation node allows us to predict that singular should also emerge early on.
-These two acquisition paths, illustrated schematically in 21 below, are predicted by the fact that Participant and Individuation have equal status in the geometry.
+These two acquisition paths, illustrated schematically in 22, are predicted by the fact that Participant and Individuation have equal status in the geometry.

 Because both Participant and Individuation are immediate dependents of the root RE node, 1st and 3rd person are equally likely to appear as the first pronoun.
-Likewise, since Addressee, Group and Class are all equally embedded in the geometry it is also predicted that they should be acquired later and that the relative order among them should vary, as seen in Table 12.
+Likewise, since Addressee, Group, and Class are all equally embedded in the geometry, it is also predicted that they should be acquired later and that the relative order among them should vary, as seen in Table 12.

-3.2 Against the acquisition of a feature bundle.
-It is worth noting that both the consistency and the variation in the data are problematic for a model that assumes that features are represented in unordered bundles.
-Compare, for example, the feature bundles in 22a and 22b, representing 1pl and 2pl respectively.
-If the features for '1st person', '2nd person' and 'plural' are unordered, we would expect to see very little consistency in their relative order of acquisition.
+3.2.
+AGAINST THE ACQUISITION OF A FEATURE BUNDLE.
+Both the consistency and the variation in the data are problematic for a model that assumes that features are represented in unordered bundles.
+Compare, for example, the feature bundles in 23a and 23b, representing 1pl and 2pl respectively.
+If the features for '1st person', '2nd person', and 'plural' are unordered, we would expect to see very little consistency in their relative order of acquisition.
 In particular, the feature bundle model does not make any predictions about why 1st person comes before 2nd person; a similar problem arises with the acquisition of number.